Chinese Government Award for Outstanding Self-Financed Students Abroad: Voluntary application

-The call is voluntary based, open to all self-financed Chinese students from any academic disciplines.
-The application is usually completed through an online system.
-When submitting their applications online, applicants need to indicate their local Chinese consulate, where their applications will be allocated for initial differential selection.
+The call for applications is voluntary and open to all self-financed Chinese students from any academic discipline.
+The application process is typically completed through an online system.
+During the online submission process, applicants are required to indicate their local Chinese consulate, which will allocate their applications for initial differential selection.

 Initial selection by the local consulate

 The local Chinese Consulate or Educational Affairs Office of Chinese Embassy will invite and organize experts, usually professors in notable universities in the local area, to conduct an initial differential selection based upon the applicants' achievement record and merits, and forward the ranking/reserving list to the domestic competent department, Ministry of Education of China.

 Finalist by domestic evaluators

-Ministry of Education (MOE) will conduct the final evaluation or approval.
-Once the ranking is finalized, MOE will publish the finalist and inform the results to Chinese Consulates or Education Offices, who will later inform the individual awardees and hold an awarding ceremony.
+The Ministry of Education (MOE) will conduct the final evaluation or approval process.
+After the rankings are finalized, the MOE will publish the list of finalists and inform the results to the Chinese Consulates or Education Offices.
+The individual awardees will be informed of their selection by the Chinese Consulates or Education Offices, who will then hold an award ceremony to recognize the recipients.